 The biggest highlight is the Yamahoko parade, which is held at the pre-festival and the post-festival.
 The Gion Hayashi and the floats are so gorgeous that they are called “moving museums.”

-Many people come during the day to see the festival, but it’s recommended after dark.
+Many people come during the day to see the festival, but it’s recommended to visit after dark.
 When the countless lanterns on the floats are lit, the atmosphere of the festival changes completely.
-It is a fantastic sight like a sea of light, which is both dubious and beautiful.
+It is a fantastic sight like a sea of light, which is both mysterious and beautiful.

 This lively festival goes well with the atmosphere of the historic Gion town.
 If you visit during the festival, you will feel as if you have travelled back in time.